 How We Found the Best Lip Balm

 A single question drove our research: Does this lip balm really work?
-We quizzed aestheticians and dermatologists on what to look for and what to avoid in an ingredients list, focusing on which formulas moisturized the most, be it with hydrating ingredients like ceramides, beeswax, and oils, barrier agents such as petrolatum and dimethicone.
+We quizzed aestheticians and dermatologists on what to look for and what to avoid in an ingredients list, focusing on which formulas moisturized the most: be it with hydrating ingredients like ceramides, beeswax, and oils or barrier agents such as petrolatum and dimethicone.
 We also wanted to find a lip balm that could appeal to a broad audience, without tints, flavors, and gloss.

 We nixed anything with camphor, phenol, or menthol.